INMEGEN/mk-delly/README.md

 ### 002 -> Single sample Re-Genotyping using merged SVs file from 001 as guidance.

 Sample Re-Genotyping is required to detect SVs focusing on the merged SV site list produced by the previous module.
-"The main reason to merge and re-genotype is to get accurate genotypes across the same loci in all samples" [Tobias Rauch](https://github.com/dellytools/delly/issues/60).
+"The main reason to merge and re-genotype is to get accurate genotypes across the same loci in all samples" [[Tobias Rauch]](https://github.com/dellytools/delly/issues/60).

 Module 002 takes .bam files and performs single sample SV calling using `delly-parallel call` for Re-Genotyping using a list of known SV sites.
 Technically speaking, SV calling is performed the same way as in module 001 (read-pair clustering followed by split-read mapping of breakpoints).